Analysis | How Biden’s definition of bipartisanship has quickly evolved

-As Democrats move on from their $1.9 trillion coronavirus stimulus package to Biden’s new infrastructure bill, they’re confronting the reality that they might not be able to get much done, legislatively, without Senate Republicans, unless they push bills through using the reconciliation process, a process used for budget and tax bills that can only be used a limited number of times.
+As Democrats move on from their $1.9 trillion coronavirus stimulus package to Biden’s infrastructure bill, they are confronting the reality that they might not be able to get much done, legislatively, without Senate Republicans, unless they push bills through using the reconciliation process, a process used for budget and tax bills that can only be used a limited number of times.

 While Democrats have a slim margin in the House, too, that chamber only requires a majority vote to pass legislation; the Senate requires 60 votes to cut off debate on most legislation.
 It’s a rule meant to encourage senators from both sides of the aisle to come together and negotiate, and form some kind of consensus.